yegonkim/yegonkim.github.io/_drafts/2025-10-15-research-automation.md

 Qs:
 how clear is the line between benchmarks that evaluate and benchmarks that innovate?

+academia is highly inefficient. mostly due to communication and incentive problems.

 i used to think improving capability A by using capability A is not possible, that it would violate some sort of no-free-lunch theorem. but this might not be the case. if A depends on subcapabilities B and C, then A could be used to improve B and C, which in turn improves A.